 CSCLA’s HEART is purposeful in its outreach.

 CSCLA’s HEART is purposeful in its outreach.
 Therapists, instructors, & educators from under-resourced communities deliver services in these communities and in the languages of these communities.
-CSCLA honors the identities of our patients and families so that they may feel welcome and valued.
+CSCLA honors the identities of our participants and families so that they may feel welcome and valued.

 CSCLA actively collaborates.